Learning Invariant Representations with Missing Data: Introduction

-We propose \gls{mmd} estimators for measuring nuisance-model dependence under missingness.
-First, we show that enforcing independence on only the nuisance-observed data does not imply independence on the full data, and vice versa.
-Next, we derive three estimators, including one that is \textit{doubly-robust}: it is consistent when either the nuisance or missingness can be consistently modeled \citep{bang2005doubly}.
-Using simulations, a semi-simulation using textured \acrshort{mnist} and clinical data from \acrshort{mimic}, we show that the estimators perform close to ground-truth estimation with no missingness and that they improve test accuracy relative to \gls{mmd} computation using only the data with nuisances observed.
+We propose \gls{mmd} estimators for measuring nuisance-model dependence under nuisance missingness.
+First, we show that enforcing independence on only the nuisance-observed data does not imply independence on the full data distribution, and vice versa.
+Next, we derive three estimators, including one that is \textit{doubly-robust}: it is consistent when either the nuisance or its missingness can be consistently modeled given covariates \citep{bang2005doubly}.
+Using simulations, a semi-simulation based on textured \acrshort{mnist} and clinical data from \acrshort{mimic}, we show that the estimators perform close to ground-truth estimation with no missingness and that they improve test accuracy relative to computing the original objective only on samples with nuisances observed.